 Let’s go ahead and get this out of the way.
-The term Speed Square was invented by the first manufacturer of them, Swanson Tool Company (link).
+Swanson Tool Company (link) invented the term Speed Square and made the first such tools.
 Though they dislike it when people use the term generically, it’s too late.
 The name stuck, rather like Kleenex or Sawzall.
-Technically they are called rafter squares or some people call them triangle squares.
-Most people call them “speed squares”, though—and no amount of crying “trademark” will change that.
+Technically, these tools are called rafter squares or some people call them triangle squares.
+Most people call them “speed squares”, though (in lowercase).
 We’ll use that vernacular in this article as well.
 There are many tricks to using a speed square.
-Here are just the most important ones.
-I’m not going to cover laying out roof rafters which is beyond the scope of this article.
+Here are just the most important ones with the exception of laying out roof rafters.
+That falls beyond the scope of this article.

 - Types of Speed Squares

-- How to Make Straight Cuts with a Speed Square as a Saw Guide
+- 3. How to Make Straight Cuts Using a Speed Square as a Guide

-- Using the Speed Square to Set the Blade on Your Table or Circular Saw
+- 4. Use a Speed Square to Set the Blade on Your Table or Circular Saw

 - Other Markings on a Speed Square

 Speed squares are typically made of either plastic or aluminum.
 The plastic ones are lightweight and give you high visibility.
 They just don’t last as long as the aluminum ones.
 The plastic speed squares are non-marring and ideal for use on painted surfaces like siding.

 For a few dollars more you can get aluminum speed squares.
 These will literally last you a lifetime.
 Swanson made the original, but Irwin makes one that is excellent for poor eyesight or dark conditions.
 The beautiful Milwaukee rafter square is extremely accurate, and they also make a 4 -1/2” trim square that I especially like when using 2x4s.
 Many companies make a 12” model.
 I use this size most often as a saw guide—more on that later.